STUDY OF THE

 • Non-progressive spermatozoa (grade “c” or +)

-• Sperm morphology: the spermatozoa are analysed according to the shape and size of the cap, the midsection and which.
+• Sperm morphology: sperm are analyzed according to the shape and size of the head, middle piece and tail.

-The knowledge of these basic parameters will help us to understand the fertile potential of man, but we must know that there is a great biological variability in sperm production, even within the same patient.
-Therefore, it is important that the interpretation of the results be carried out by a specialist, since the diagnosis obtained does not guarantee fertility.
-Normally, in order to carry out a complete and validated study, it is advisable to evaluate 2 samples from the same individual with a difference of 2-3 weeks in order to know the seminal situation in a more representative way of this person.
+Knowledge of these basic parameters will help us understand the fertile potential of men, but it is important to know that there is great biological variability in sperm production, even within the same patient.
+For this reason, it is important that the interpretation of the results is carried out by a specialist, since the diagnosis obtained does not guarantee fertility.
+Normally, to carry out a complete and validated study, it is advisable to evaluate 2 samples from the same individual with a difference of 2-3 weeks to know the seminal situation in a more representative way of that person.

-It consists of eliminating the seminal plasma, the spermatozoa with no or little mobility, and those with bad morphology and, on the other hand, recovering and concentrating the population of spermatozoa with good mobility and morphology.
+It consists of eliminating seminal plasma, sperm with no or little mobility, and those with poor morphology and, on the other hand, recovering and concentrating the population of sperm with good mobility and morphology.

-This test allows us to evaluate the efficiency of the recovery of good quality spermatozoa from an ejaculate and, therefore, to determine the most appropriate assisted reproduction treatment according to the number of spermatozoa recovered.
+This test allows us to assess the efficiency of recovering good quality sperm from an ejaculate and therefore determine the most appropriate assisted reproduction treatment based on the number of sperm recovered.

-If the total number of progressive spermatozoa recovered exceeds 5 million, it will be possible to perform an Artificial Insemination with all its effectiveness, provided this therapeutic technique is indicated.
-If the number of spermatozoa recovered is less than 5 million, the indicated treatment would be an In Vitro Fertilization.
+If the total number of progressive spermatozoa recovered is greater than 5 million, it will be possible to perform Artificial Insemination with all its effectiveness, provided that this therapeutic technique is indicated.
+If the number of spermatozoa recovered is less than 5 million, the indicated treatment would be In Vitro Fertilization.

 IVF CONTROL

-In the IVF Control, the same procedure as in a REM Test is carried out and, in addition, the treated sample obtained is analysed within 24 hours to assess the survival of the spermatozoa and check that there is no bacterial contamination.
-If bacterial contamination is observed, a seminal culture will be performed on a new sample and an antibiogram will be taken to determine whether the administration of a specific long-term antibiotic (10-21 days) should be indicated before carrying out any type of treatment.
+In the IVF Control, the same procedure is performed as in an REM Test and, in addition, the treated sample obtained is analyzed within 24 hours to assess the survival of the sperm and verify that there is no bacterial contamination.
+In the event that bacterial contamination is observed, a seminal culture will be performed on a new sample and an antibiogram will be performed to determine if it is necessary to indicate the administration of a specific long-term antibiotic (10-21 days) before performing any type of treatment.

-FISH (Fluorescent In Situ Hybridization) is a cytogenetic technique that allows us to quantify the number of chromosomes in a spermatozoon by marking them with a fluorescent probe.
-In order to be genetically normal, sperm must have 23 chromosomes, i.e. a single copy of each chromosome (non-reproductive cells in the human body have 46 chromosomes).
-The objective of knowing if the spermatozoa contain the correct number of chromosomes is to determine if the process by which the spermatozoa are formed, meiosis, is correct and therefore they are spermatozoa that can provide the correct genetic information to the embryo they generate.
-It is known that alterations with the number of chromosomes in the sperm can cause sterility and infertility.
+FISH (Fluorescent In Situ Hybridization) is a cytogenetic technique that allows the quantification of the number of chromosomes in a spermatozoon by marking them with a fluorescent probe.
+To be genetically normal, spermatozoa must have 23 chromosomes, that is, a single copy of each chromosome (the non-reproductive cells of the human body have 46 chromosomes).
+The objective of knowing whether spermatozoa contain the correct number of chromosomes is to determine whether the process by which spermatozoa are formed, meiosis, is correct and therefore these are spermatozoa that can provide the correct genetic information to the embryo they generate.
+It is known that alterations in the number of chromosomes in spermatozoa can cause sterility and infertility.

-Usually, this study includes the analysis of 5 chromosomes (13, 18, 21, X and Y) which are the most frequently altered.
+Usually, this study includes the analysis of 5 chromosomes (13, 18, 21, X and Y) which are the ones that most frequently present alterations.

 Indications:

-When a man is diagnosed with an altered FISH, it means he has a percentage of sperm with an abnormal number of chromosomes (either over- or under-chromosomes) compared to a fertile control population.
-This, in turn, means that these sperm generate more frequently embryos with chromosomal alterations that have a low probability of implantation and on the other hand, a high probability of miscarriage.
-In these cases, it is recommended to perform a Pre-implantation Genetic Diagnosis (PGD) associated to an In Vitro Fertilization to select for the transfer to the maternal uterus only those embryos that are chromosomically normal.
+When a man is diagnosed with an altered FISH, it means that he has a percentage of sperm with an abnormal number of chromosomes (either with more or fewer chromosomes) compared to a fertile control population.
+This, in turn, means that these sperm more frequently generate embryos with chromosomal alterations that have a low probability of implantation and, on the other hand, a high probability of abortion.
+In these cases, it is recommended to perform a Preimplantation Genetic Diagnosis (PGD) associated with an In Vitro Fertilization to select for transfer to the maternal uterus only those embryos that are chromosomally normal.

 shutterstock_1077682154

-For a sperm to have good fertile potential, it must contain complete and stable genetic material at the time of fertilization, otherwise it generates low-quality embryos that become less pregnant and result in more frequent abortions.
+For a sperm to have good fertile potential, it must contain intact and stable genetic material at the time of fertilization; otherwise, it generates low-quality embryos that are less likely to get pregnant and lead to more frequent abortions.

-Sperm DNA fragmentation is produced by several causes: increase in testicular temperature (use of tight clothing, fever or varicocele); presence of oxidant molecules in the semen; metabolic alterations (in cases of overweight or diabetes); use of certain medications, advanced age (over 45 years), toxic habits (tobacco, alcohol …)
+There are several causes that produce sperm DNA fragmentation: increased testicular temperature (wearing tight clothing, fever or varicocele); presence of oxidizing molecules in semen; metabolic alterations (in cases of overweight or diabetes); use of certain medications, advanced age (over 45 years old), toxic habits (smoking, alcohol, etc.).

-The higher the sperm DNA fragmentation rate (FI), the lower the fertilizing capacity of this individual.
+The higher the sperm DNA fragmentation index, the lower the fertilizing capacity of that individual.

-Measuring DNA fragmentation provides clinicians with valuable information to indicate treatments with antioxidants or the therapeutic application of MACS or FERTILE for the selection of non-fragmented sperm from a sperm sample in the same In Vitro Fertilization treatment.
+The measurement of DNA fragmentation provides very valuable information to clinicians to indicate treatments with antioxidants or the therapeutic application of MACS or FERTILE for the selection of non-fragmented sperm from a sperm sample in the same In Vitro Fertilization treatment.

 MAKE AN APPOINTMENT